scrabbletank/farhome-rules/rulesdoc.md

 ___
 #### Heavy Swing
 - **AP Cost:** 7/7
-- **Weapon:** Two-Handed
+- **Weapon:** any two-handed weapon
-- **Range:** Melee
+- **Range:** melee
 - **Level Required:** 3/12

-You bring the full weight of your weapon down on a target.
-Make a normal weapon attack, adding an enhanced die to the roll.
-On hit they take weapon damage, adding 1 wound in physical damage.
-On a critical you may reroll all wound dice, taking the new value.
+You bring the full weight of your weapon down on a creature.
+Make a melee attack against a creature, adding an enhanced die to the roll.
+On hit they take an extra wound in damage, rerolling all wound dice on a critical.

-***Enhanced:*** Add a Superior die to the attack roll and an extra wound die to the damage.
+***Enhanced:*** Add a Superior die instead of an enhanced die to the attack roll and an extra wound die to the damage.

 ___
 #### Press the Attack
 - **AP Cost:** 5/4
-- **Weapon:** Any Melee
+- **Weapon:** any melee weapon
-- **Range:** Melee
+- **Range:** melee
 - **Level Required:** 3/12

-Strike into the target, attempting to push them back.
-Make a normal weapon attack, adding an enhanced die to the roll.
-On hit the target is pushed back 1 tile and you move to occupy their space.
-On a critical the target is staggered until the end of their next turn.
+Strike into the target, pushing them back.
+Make a melee attack against a creature, adding a normal die to the roll.
+On hit the target is pushed back 1 tile and you move to occupy their space ignoring all opportunity attacks, staggering them on a critical.

-***Enhanced:*** Add a wound die to the roll.
-If you make 2 critical successes, the target is knocked prone instead of staggered.
+***Enhanced:*** Add a wound die to the damage.
+If you roll 3 critical successes the creature is knocked prone instead of staggered.

 ___
 #### Smite
 - **AP Cost:** 6/5
-- **Weapon:** Melee Weapon
+- **Weapon:** any melee weapon
-- **Range:** Melee
+- **Range:** melee
 - **Level Required:** 3/12

-Empower your weapon with holy might.
-This attack consumes up to 2 mana.
-Make a normal weapon attack, using your divine spellcasting proficiency instead of your weapon proficiency, adding an enhanced die to the roll.
-On hit, the target takes normal weapon damage, plus 1 wound die per mana used in holy damage.
+Empower your weapon with holy might, consuming up to 2 mana.
+Make a melee attack against a creature using your divine spellcasting roll for the attack and adding an enhanced die to the roll.
+On hit the creature takes an extra wound die, adding 1 for each mana spent in holy damage.
 If the target is undead, they take wounds instead.
-On a critical, if the target is undead they are turned for 1 minute.
+If the target is undead they are turned for 1 minute on a critical.

-***Enhanced:*** Add a superior die instead of an enhanced die to your attack roll, you may use up to 4 mana.
+***Enhanced:*** Add a superior die instead of an enhanced die to your attack roll and you may use up to 4 mana.

 ___
 #### Sucker Punch
 - **AP Cost:** 2/2
-- **Weapon:** N/A
+- **Weapon:** any melee weapon
-- **Range:** Melee
+- **Range:** melee
 - **Level Required:** 3/13

 Take advantage of an opponents spellcasting to quickly attack.
-As a reaction, when a hostile creature adjacent to you begins casting a spell you may make a normal weapon attack against them.
-On hit you deal a wound die in damage and add a bad die to their spellcasting roll, adding additional bad dice for every critical rolled in your attack.
+As a reaction, when a hostile creature adjacent to you begins casting a spell you may make a melee attack against them.
+On hit you deal a wound die in bludgeoning damage and you add a bad die to their spellcasting roll, adding an extra bad die for every critical.

 ***Enhanced:*** On hit, the first die added to their spellcasting roll is a terrible die instead of a bad die.